 - 1. "Agents", in relation to the Health Information Custodian (hereafter referred to as the HIC or the Custodian), means a person that, with the authorization of the Custodian, acts for or on behalf of the Custodian in respect of Personal Health Information for the purposes of the Custodian, and not the Agent's own purposes, whether or not the Agent has the authority to bind the Custodian, whether or not the Agent is employed by the Custodian and whether or not the Agent is being remunerated (PHIPA S. 2). - 2.
-"Collection" means to gather, acquire, receive or obtain the information by any means from any source. - 3.
-"Confidentiality" means the nondisclosure of PI or PHI except to another authorized person.
+"Collection" means to gather, acquire, receive or obtain the information by any means from any source.

+3. "Confidentiality" means the nondisclosure of PI or PHI except to another authorized person or where disclosure is permitted by law.
 (Adapted from Mosby's Medical Dictionary, 9th edition.
-2009, Elsevier.) - 4.
-"Confidential Information" means Personal Information, Personal Health Information or any other information, whether in written, visual or oral form, that either alone or in the context of other information, could reasonably be considered information that is of a sensitive nature to the organization or institution, including employee, financial, organizational information, and would also include information that is evaluative or opinion material compiled solely for the purpose of determining suitability, eligibility or qualifications for the awarding of contracts and other benefits by the organization or institution in circumstances where it may reasonably have been assumed that the identity of the source would be held in confidence [s.
-38(c), MFIPPA].
-For clarity, Confidential Information would be any information that would fall within the foregoing definition, whether this information emanates from or is about MLHU, or another organization or institution. - 5.
+2009, Elsevier.)
+Confidentiality also refers to the ethical and fiduciary duty and obligation of individual Board members to safeguard Confidential and/or Entrusted Information.

+- 4. "Confidential and/or Entrusted Information" means Personal Information, Personal Health Information and/or privileged information, this information may include, but is not limited to: - Matters including Personal Information and Personal Health Information; - Personnel matters relating to an employee of the health unit; - The security of the property of the Board of Health - Proposed or pending acquisition of land, assets, or services for Board of Health purposes; - Labour relations or employee negotiations; - Litigation or potential litigation, including matters before administrative tribunals, affecting the Board; - Advice that is subject to solicitor-client privilege, including communications necessary for that purpose; - Matters related to other Acts that may be closed for discussion by the Board of Health - Matters that relate to requests under the Personal Health Information Protection Act or the Municipal Freedom of Information and Protection of Privacy Act. - 5.
 "Disclosure" means to make the information available or to release it to another health information custodian or to another person, but does not include to use the information. - 6.
 "Head" means the individual designated, in writing, by the Board of Health from among themselves, to act as head of the institution for the purposes of MFIPPA. - 7.
 "Health Information Custodian" means a person or organization as defined and described in PHIPA who has custody or control of Personal Health Information as a result of or in connection with performing the person's or organization's powers or duties.
-The HIC for the Middlesex-London Health Unit is the Medical Officer of Health (See PHIPA S. 3 (1) for the complete definition).
+The HIC for the Middlesex-London Health Unit is the Medical Officer of Health (See PHIPA S. 3 (1) for the complete definition). - 8.
+"Identifying Information" means information that identifies an individual or for which it is reasonably foreseeable in the circumstances that it could be utilized, either alone or with other information, to identify an individual.
+(PHIPA S. 4 (2)). - 9.
+"Institution" means a board of health.
+(MFIPPA, S. 2 (1).